accko199806/whatsnewparsing/README.md

 compile 'org.jsoup:jsoup:1.11.2'
 ```
 ## How to use
-- Write the package name to be parsed.
+- Write the package name will be parsed.
 ```java
 WhatsNewParsing.getPackageName("Write Your App Package");
 ```